Clesy/Clesy/README.md

 - 👋 Hi, I’m Evgeniy Gerasimenko ( @Clesy )
 - 👀 I’m interested in in creativity and programming
-- 🌱 I'm currently learning front-end development and UX/UI
+- 🌱 I'm QA Automation
 - 📫 You can contact me by email ( gerasum04@gmail.com) and Telegram https://t.me/child_prophecy